Skip to Main Content

 Coverage.com, LLC is a licensed insurance producer (NPN: 19966249).
 Coverage.com services are only available in states where it is licensed.
 Coverage.com may not offer insurance coverage in all states or scenarios.
 All insurance products are governed by the terms in the applicable insurance policy, and all related decisions (such as approval for coverage, premiums, commissions and fees) and policy obligations are the sole responsibility of the underwriting insurer.
 The information on this site does not modify any insurance policy terms in any way.

-If you have an older car, you might wonder if it's still worth it to carry collision and comprehensive coverage.
-In most cases, you can choose whether you want to continue paying for these optional coverage types, but the decision may be dependent on other factors.
+In most cases, you can choose whether to continue paying for these optional coverage types, but the decision may depend on other factors.
 If you have a loan on your old car, your lender may require you to carry these coverage types to satisfy the terms of your loan or lease agreement.

 State minimum insurance